More on Affine Dynkin Quiver Yangians: Affine Dynkin Quiver Yangians

 where we will always omit the trace for brevity.
 The affine Dynkin diagrams, the Cartan matrices and the quivers (with weights associated to the arrows) are then given by\footnote{For simplicity, we will not consider the toric quivers associated to $\mathbb{C}^3$ ($\widehat{\mathfrak{gl}}(1)$), $\mathbb{C}\times\mathbb{C}^2/\mathbb{Z}_2$ ($\widehat{\mathfrak{gl}}(2)$) and the conifold ($\widehat{\mathfrak{gl}}(1|1)$) in this paper.}

-Each quiver has $(n+1)$ nodes when the subscript is $n$.
-The ranks of the unitary gauge groups are proportional to the Dynkin-Kac/dual Coxeter labels given in the affine Dynkin diagrams\footnote{The numbering of the nodes and the Cartan matrices follow the convention in \texttt{SageMath} \cite{sagemath}.}.
-Notice that most of the gauge nodes are balanced ($2N_c=\sum N_f$).
-However, if a node in the affine Dynkin diagram has a non-simply laced edge attached to it and it is on the shorter side, then it is overbalanced ($N_c>\sum N_f$).
-This is also the case for the twisted affine Dynkin quivers below.
+Each quiver has $(n+1)$ nodes when the subscript is $n$, and the numbering of the nodes and the Cartan matrices follow the convention in \texttt{SageMath} \cite{sagemath}.
+On the other hand, the labels in the affine Dynkin diagrams are the Dynkin-Kac/dual Coxeter numbers.
 As we can see, except the A-type cases which are toric, all the non-toric cases here have only one free parameter $h$.

 \begin{remark} As a digression, it is worth noting that the above affine Dynkin diagrams also appear as magnetic quivers \cite{Cabrera:2019izd} which give the elementary transverse slices in the study of geometric structures of the Higgs branches for certain theories with eight supercharges in various dimensions \cite{Bourget:2019aer}.
 There are also various brane realizations for (most of) them.
 However, we should emphasize that the (untwisted) affine Dynkin diagrams/magnetic quivers in this context describe the Coulomb branches/spaces of dressed monopole operators.
 These symplectic singularities are the closures of the minimal nilpotent orbits of the corresponding simple Lie algebras.
 A most up-to-date list of known elementary transverse slices can be found in \cite{Bourget:2021siw} (see also \cite{Bourget:2022ehw}). \end{remark}